 God is a personal, all-powerful, all-knowing, eternal, loving, spirit-composed family currently composed of the Father and Jesus Christ (see John 10:30 - 31, 17:20 - 23, 1John 3:1 - 2).
 The Being known as the Father is the Sovereign Ruler of all.
 He has always possessed righteous character and is full of mercy and grace.
 His existence is a living definition of perfect love (1John 4:8).
 Although greater than His Son in authority, he nevertheless shares all that he has with him.

-The Being who became Jesus, before his birth, was (and is) God and existed for all eternity with the Father.
-All things that exist were created through Jesus Christ.
-Jesus is the God of the Old Testament Who was the Lord and Lawgiver and is revealed in the Gospels and the entire New Testament as the Word of God.
-Christ, in order to become the perfect sacrifice for sin and the Messiah who saves mankind, of his own choice willingly set side His power and glorious existence as Deity to become a flesh and blood human being.
+The Being who became Jesus, before his human birth, existed for all eternity with the Father.
+He is the God of the Old Testament who was both the Lord and Lawgiver.
+He is revealed in the Gospels and the entire New Testament as the Word.
+In order to become the perfect sacrifice for sin, he willingly gave up His power and glorious existence to become a flesh and blood human being.
 He offered himself, through the cross, as the perfect atonement for man's sins.

 God has many attributes such as perfect faithfulness, impartiality, mercy and holiness.
 He is also long-suffering and full of grace and truth.
 He has chosen never to lie (Hebrews 6:17 - 18) and never to change in character (Malachi 3:6, James 1:17).
 The Bible states we share the same basic appearance as our Creator (head, hair, eyes, ears, mouth, etc.).